NicolasPetton/seq.el/README.md

    whose keys are the result of applying `function` to each element of `sequence`.
 Keys are compared using `equal`.

+- `seq-intersection` seq1 seq2 &optional testfn
+   Return a list of the elements that appear in both `seq1` and `seq2`.
+   Equality is defined by TESTFN if non-nil or by `equal` if nil.

+- `seq-difference` seq1 seq2 &optional testfn
+   Return a list of the elements that appear in both `seq1` but not in `seq2`.
+   Equality is defined by TESTFN if non-nil or by `equal` if nil.

 - `seq-doseq` (var seq [result]) body...
   This macro is like `dolist`, except that `seq` can be a list, vector or string.